 I’ve just uploaded an article to my site that you need to read.
-It’s by behavior analyst Jesus Rosales-Ruiz, one of my professors at the University of North Texas.
+It’s by behavior analyst Dr. Jesús Rosales-Ruiz, who is a professor at the University of North Texas.
 The article is about B.F.
 Skinner, shaping, trial and error learning, errorless learning, and Isreal Goldiamond’s constructional approach.

 Clicker training originated out of research conducted in the 1930s by B.F.
 Skinner.
 (Contrary to popular belief, the first clicker trainers were NOT dolphin trainers, but were Keller and Marian Breland, two students of Skinner.
 More here about the history of clicker training.)